Composition of random functions and word reconstruction: Main question and main results

 \subsubsection{Auto-correlation constants and TV-separation}

-We have seen in Theorem~\ref{thm:main_leaves} that the expected number of leaves satisfies $\bbE[L_n(\bfw)]\sim \eta_kn$, a quantity that depends only on the length $k$ of $w$.
-To obtain an asymptotic behaviour that depends more subtly on the word $w$, we study the second moment and variance of $L_n(\bfw)$ (at the price of much more technical difficulties, as we will see).
-We have: \begin{theorem}[\bf Variance and second moment for the number of leaves] For any integer $k\geq 1$ and any $w\in \{a,b\}^k$, as $n$ tends to infinity, we have
+We have seen in Theorem~\ref{thm:main_leaves} that the expected number of leaves satisfies $\bbE[Q_n^w(u)]\sim g_k(u\eta_k)n$, a quantity that depends only on $k=|w|$.
+To obtain an asymptotic behaviour that depends more subtly on the word $w$, we study the second moment and variance of $Q_n^w(u)$ (at the price of much more technical difficulties, as we will see).
+We have: \begin{theorem}[\bf Variance and second moment for the number of leaves] For any integer $k\geq 1$, $w\in \{a,b\}^k$ and $u\in [0,1]$, we have

+where the function $c(w,u)$ is a computable ``measure of auto-correlation'' of $w$, whose explicit expression is given in Section~\ref{subsec:def-cw-selfcontained}.
+Moreover, if $w$ and $w'$ are not isomorphic, the functions $u\mapsto c(w,u)$ and $u\mapsto c(w',u)$ are restrictions of distinct analytic functions, and they are distinct almost everywhere on $[0,1]$. \end{theorem}

+We will deduce the following consequence of the previous results: \begin{theorem}[\bf TV-separation] If $w,w'$ are non-isomorphic words, then $\liminf_{n\to\infty} d_{TV}(\bfw,\bfw')>0$.
+In particular, in the urn formulation of the problem (see Remark~\ref{rem:urn}), one can guess the correct urn with probability arbitrarily close to $1$ in a bounded number of samples, with high probability. \end{theorem} The proof of Theorem~\ref{thm:main_variance}, the explicit expression for $c(w,u)$, and their consequence Theorem~\ref{thm:cw_separate} occupy the longer and most technical part of this paper.

-where the constants $c(w)$ and $ \tilde{c}(w)$ are computable ``measures of auto-correlation'' of $w$, whose explicit expression is given in Section~\ref{subsec:def-cw-selfcontained}. \end{theorem} For the interested reader, we provide a Maple worksheet accompanying this paper that computes $c(w)$ and $\tilde{c}(w)$ for any given word~\cite{maple}.
+For the interested reader, we provide a Maple worksheet accompanying this paper that computes $c(w,u)$ in closed form for any given word~\cite{maple}.

+Figure~\ref{fig:cw-statistics} shows a plot of this function for all words of length at most $4$.
+Table~\ref{tablec} provides the exact values of $c(w,u)$, as well as approximated values for $c(w,0)$, for all non-isomorphic words of length at most $3$.
+Note that these expressions quickly get more convoluted as the length of the word increases; as an illustration we also include the value of $c(w,u)$ for $w=aaaba$.

-We will also obtain bounds for higher-order moments of $L_n(\bfw)$: in Section~\ref{sec:higher_moments} we establish that
+In the way of establishing Theorem~\ref{thm:cw_separate} we will also obtain bounds for higher-order moments of $Q_n^w(u)$: in Section~\ref{sec:higher_moments} we show that

-These bounds imply that $L_n(\bfw)$, under appropriate renormalization, is sub-Gaussian.
-Following the approach for the exact computation of the variance in Section~\ref{sec:second_moments}, one can show that $n^{-1/2}(L_n(\bfw)-\eta_k n)$ converges in distribution to a Gaussian variable.
+These bounds imply that $Q_n^w(u)$, under appropriate renormalization, is sub-Gaussian.
+Following the approach for the exact computation of the variance in Section~\ref{sec:second_moments}, one can show that $n^{-1/2}(Q_n^w(u)-g_k(u\eta_k) n)$ converges in distribution to a Gaussian variable.